- Download our Moving to Denmark Guide (PDF)

-Accommodation in Denmark comes in a variety of forms and is generally of a very high standard.
-From city apartments to suburban houses, expats are sure to find something to suit their lifestyle.
-Most expats in Denmark rent their accommodation rather than buy.
+Accommodation in Denmark comes in a variety of forms and is generally of an exceptional standard.
+From city apartments to suburban houses, expats are sure to find something to suit their lifestyle and budget.

 Types of accommodation in Denmark

 Expats in Denmark can choose from apartments or suburban houses.
-Most accommodation in Danish cities comprises apartment blocks, and is best suited for single professional expats.
+Most accommodation in Danish cities comprises apartment blocks, and is best suited for single professional expats or young couples.
 Houses are more common in the suburbs, most of which have gardens.
-Suburban houses are usually the best option for expats with children.
+Suburban houses are usually the best option for those expats with children.

-Expats who want to live in the city should look out for apartments in beautiful, historical buildings.
-These can be a real find for those lucky enough, as the apartments are generally of a very high standard.
+New arrivals in Denmark who want to live in the city should look out for apartments in beautiful historical buildings.
+These can be a real find for those lucky enough, as the apartments are generally of a high standard.

 Finding accommodation in Denmark

-Expats looking for accommodation in Denmark should read the listings in local newspapers and online property postings.
-A more convenient, but also more expensive, option is to enlist the help of a real estate agent.
+Expats looking for accommodation in Denmark should browse online property postings.
+A more convenient, but also pricier, option is to enlist the help of a real-estate agent.
 Estate agents will have the most extensive list of available housing and can also arrange viewings for prospective tenants.

 It is also a good idea to speak to other expats already living in Denmark to find out how they went about finding accommodation.
-It’s common for expats to take over the lease of other expats leaving the country.
+It’s quite common for expats to take over the lease of other departing expats.